FrancGarcia/cse15l-lab-reports/lab-report-4-week-8.md

 According to the first image above, the expected output for the `snippet2.md` should be a list of links such as `[a.com, a.com(()), example.com]`.
 However, the initial JUnit test did not pass as it produced an unexpected output as seen in the second image above.

 **How can we change the code to work for snippet 2?**
 I think we can use less than 10 lines of code to make the program work for snippet 2 and all related cases by using additional conditional statements.
-I can specifically treat the first `[` or `(` as the initial information needed to render a link and all other nested brackets and parentheses are ignored.
-This process will continue until the last `]` or `)` are found in the link.
-If none are found, then the links are not rendered in the list.
+I can specifically edit the current conditionals and loops to iterate through the contents and ignore any open or closed brackets within a set of brackets, as well as any open or clsoed parentheses within a set of parentheses.
+The code can use a temporary variable holder to hold the index of the initial `[` or `(` and ignore all other brackets and parentheses after those initial ones until we find the very last `]` or `)` instead of the first occurrences of those `char`s.

 ---